Nigeria to Ethiopia, Kenya, Uganda, Tanzania

 This species of Colobus have a U-shaped mantle of long white fur that descends from it's shoulders and around its' back.
 They have white fur surrounding their face and a long white tail.
 They are the only Old World monkey to have a reduced thumb.
 The name, Colobus, actually means "mutilated one" referring to their lack of thumbs.
 Colobus are great leapers often taking dives of 20-30 feet through the canopy and the lack of thumbs gives their hands a "hook-like" shape which enables them to move gracefully through the trees.
 They can run up to 30 miles an hour and use their powerful legs to kick or bounce off objects and opponents.
 They have a specialized gut that allows them to breakdown cellulose from leaves, similar to a cow.

-Colobus monkeys are sometimes referred to by the locals as "messengers of God" because of the time they spend travelling back and forth between the tree tops and the ground.
+Colobus monkeys are sometimes referred to by the locals as "messengers of God" because of the time they spend traveling back and forth between the tree tops and the ground.

 What is Bushmeat?
 It is the illegal, commercial and unsustainable trade in wildlife meat.